 Research has also shown that EMDR can benefit those with severe phobias or anxiety issues.
 Many addicts resort to drugs and alcohol because they feel these substances normalize them and help them to fit in amongst social settings.
 Others consider themselves to be functional alcoholics because they use their addiction to overcome performance anxiety at work.
 This may not sound like trauma at its purest, but the EMDR Institute’s research has shown that trauma therapy can still help to alleviate these issues.

 Aside from the wide array of clinical applications, EMDR trauma therapy has other benefits as well.
-First of all, as previously mentioned, the body scan phase allows the patient to experience something of a physical recovery from trauma alongside their psychological recovery.
-They will find out where they are carrying most of their tension, and will be able to seek exercises that will help them to loosen up.
+First of all, as previously mentioned, the body scan phase allows the patient to experience something of physical recovery from trauma alongside their psychological recovery.
+They will find out where they are carrying most of their tension and will be able to seek exercises that will help them to loosen up.
 They will also learn to process their memories differently, which will help them to develop coping mechanisms that will mitigate the impact of any future traumatic experiences.

 These aspects of EMDR are great, but arguably the largest benefit is simply that EMDR does not require the patient to verbally rehash their traumatic experiences.
 This will be done briefly during the initial phases, but the patient will eventually be able to make use of their coping mechanisms without needing to relive their worst moments on a regular basis.
 The patient has already been traumatized once; effective therapy should not require sufferers of post-traumatic stress and other such issues to undergo psychological torture during every session.